Pool DE Filters 101: How They Work, Pros & Cons, Best Options, & Your Questions Answered

 Sometimes, that will mean multiple backwashes every day until the water clears up.
 And you will likely have to backwash after each vacuuming.

 Lastly, DE filters are typically much more expensive than cartridge filters.
+They also have more complex parts and are more costly to repair.

 Check out my sand vs. DE vs. cartridge filter guide for a much more in-depth comparison.